FAQs (Frequently Asked Questions)

 We begin reviewing application files in Spring term with a rolling admission procedure.
 The final slots are often not filled until late May.

 What are the OURS Progam dates?

 The program starts after Spring term final exams and lasts for 10 weeks running from Monday, June 17th through Friday, August 23rd.

 OURS provides a stipend for full time lab research on a continuing lab project.

 OURS interns may apply for funding to present their research results at a national meeting.

 What is the weekly schedule for the summer?

 The OURS experience is very intensive in research work, and interns may participate with other SPUR interns in social, cultural, and recreational activities.
 OURS Fellows research 40+ hrs/wk, on a generally flexible schedule determined by the host lab and mentors.
-With some exceptions, OURS research internships are full time, precluding outside coursework or employment.
+OURS research internships are full time, precluding outside coursework or employment.
 There are Faculty Research Seminar Series presentations, Professional Development Workshop Series presentations, and Research Discussion Group Series meetings.
 Events from prior years are linked from the SPUR website.
-We hope to meet with OURS students and other SPUR interns to hear comments, complaints, problems, ideas for improving the program, etc.
+We hope to meet with OURS students and other SPUR interns to hear comments and ideas for improving the program.

 Undergraduate Research Symposium